amrutsavadatti/AutomateOnlineClass/README.md

 # AutomateOnlineClass

-## Run the script(Just Double click gmeetScript.py) and your online Lectures will be taken  of.
+## Run the script(Just Double click gmeetScript.py) and your online Lectures will be taken care of.

 ### What it does: